Pygmy Goats for sale 06/11/2017

 Pygmy goats will happily live out at grass all year round providing they have a shelter to escape the rain and the wind.
 An adequate field shelter is essential, as they cannot tolerate wet weather as they are not waterproof like sheep.
 They will also require a stock proof fenced paddock which is of the utmost importance as goats can be good escape artists.
 It is a good idea to ensure there are no large objects near the fence lines as goats are also notorious for jumping and playing on things which may allow them to jump the fence and escape.
 Enriching their enclosure with benches and logs to play on will make them far happier.
-They must not be tethered or be allowed to roam in the garden as they may eat poisonous plants.

 If living out in winter, hay should be readily available as the grass quality is poor.
 This should be fed in a hay rack (not a hay-net, as they can get caught up in it) as they are very wasteful with hay if fed on the floor.
 A small amount of feed daily is recommended.
 Many people do still feed small amounts through the summer months to keep them friendly but if plenty of grass is around and they are keeping at a healthy weight, it shouldn’t be required.
 Hay should be fed all year round in their enclosure if the there is little grass or the grass quality remains poor.
 Fresh water should be available to them at all times and they should have access to a mineral lick to ensure they get a balanced diet.